Methods and technologies / Characterization and measurements | Research Center for Electronic and Optical Materials

 NAGATA, Takahiro

 AI-driven material development.
-Top: Circular workflow of design, high-throughput synthesis, measurement, and analysis with data integration.
-Bottom: Property graphs of a BaTiO3-based relaxor ferroelectric, showing high thermal stability with less than 5% dielectric constant variation from RT up to 400°C.
+Top: workflow of design, synthesis, and analysis.
+Bottom: BaTiO3 property graphs showing high thermal stability with less than 5 percent dielectric variation from room temperature to 400 degrees.

 Introducing calculations and analysis at this center.